Arena AufSchalke: Site and layout

-The site chosen for Schalke 04's new stadium is in the direct vicinity of the old Parkstadion, on an extensive piece of club owned property known as the "Berger Feld".
-Unfortunately, two mine shafts of the "Consolidation" and "Hugo" coal-mines run directly beneath this field at a depth of 800 m.
-These shafts (in use until 2000) would have caused unwanted shifts and tensions that could have compromised the structural integrity of the stadium.
-To avoid this, the main axis was rotated from the classic north–south arrangement to a northeast–southwest alignment, making the arena parallel to the mines.
+The site chosen for Schalke 04's new stadium is near the old Parkstadion, on club-owned property known as the "Berger Feld".
+Two mine shafts from the Consolidation and Hugo coal mines run beneath the site at a depth of 800 m.
+To reduce the structural risk associated with ground movement, the stadium's main axis was rotated from the conventional north–south arrangement to a northeast–southwest alignment, making the arena parallel to the mines.

-The Veltins-Arena was created as a multi-functional arena of two tiers that completely surround the playing field.
-These allow for a league capacity of 62,271 spectators (standing and seated) and an international capacity of 54,740.
-For league matches, the North stand is left as standing rows (capacity: 16,307) to accommodate the Schalke 04 fans, while for international matches, these are converted to seats (capacity: 8,600).
-The 72 VIP lounges form a ring around the entire stadium, separating the first tier from the second tier.
-On the main Western grandstand, the VIP capacity is increased by a second level of lounges directly beneath the main belt.
+The Veltins-Arena has two tiers that completely surround the playing field.
+It has a capacity of 62,271 for league matches, with standing and seated accommodation, and 54,740 for international matches, when the venue is all-seated.
+For league matches, the North Stand contains standing accommodation for 16,307 spectators; for international matches, the area is converted to 8,600 seats.
+The 72 VIP lounges form a ring around the stadium, separating the first tier from the second.
+A second level of lounges is located beneath the main belt of the western grandstand.

-The foundation for the stadium was created out of cast concrete and 600000 m3 of packed slag, a waste product from the steel smelting industry.
-These were packed into mounds to support the four main stands, which were made out of pre-fabricated, reinforced concrete sections.
-Leading into the four corners of the arena are 4.50 × 4.50 m tunnels, which serve both as access for construction and assembly, and as ventilation for the interior.
+The stadium's foundation consists of cast concrete and 600000 m3 of packed slag, a by-product of steel smelting.
+The slag was formed into mounds supporting the four main stands, which were built from prefabricated reinforced-concrete sections.
+Tunnels measuring 4.50 × 4.50 m lead into the four corners of the arena.
+They provided access during construction and also ventilate the interior.